 To understand this mechanism we have to go inside the DNA extraction tube.
-Let’s get into the tube having phenol and cell suspension.
+Let’s get into the tube.

-As we all know that the polar molecule can dissolve in polar solutions hence DNA can dissolve in water but not in phenol.
+As we all know that the polar molecule can dissolve in polar solutions thus DNA dissolves in water but not in phenol.

-Protein is macromolecule which means it is larger than DNA.
 Additionally, water can not mix with the phenol so phenol remains at the bottom due to its higher density.
-Meanwhile, DNA dissolves in water and remains on the top of the phenol as a watery layer, aqueous phase.
+Meanwhile, DNA dissolves in water/chloroform and remains on the top of the phenol as a watery layer, aqueous phase.

 When we mix phenol with the cell suspension the protein portion of the cell get digested or denatured and when we centrifuge it, the denatured protein settled into the bottom of the tube along with the phenol.

-This has actually happened inside the tube.
-During the process of mixing, when sample and phenol are mixing together, it forms the foam like emulsion (emulsification).
 Now it is important to remove this foam.
-Note down this point, we will discuss it later: how to remove foam.
+Note down this point, we will discuss it later: how to remove the foam.

 Also, the folding of the protein into the secondary, tertiary and quaternary structure depends on the polarity of the amino acids.
-Collectively, the bonds between amino acids are broken by the addition of phenol and protein is denatured.
+The bonds between amino acids are broken by the addition of phenol and protein get denatured.

 Ultimately, we can say the protein become unfolded by addition of phenol.